North Classroom 3018B

-Dr. Yeatman’s current research focuses on the causes and consequences of unintended fertility and HIV in sub-Saharan Africa and the United States.
-With data from Tsogolo la Thanzi, her 10-year longitudinal study of young adults in southern Malawi, she is using mixed methods to understand the drivers of unintended fertility and its consequences for women and their children.
-She is also collaborating with researchers at CUPC to examine how expanded access to contraception impacts women’s lives in the United States.
-A final project (with graduate student Marisa Westbrook) seeks to understand how school-based health centers shape teens’ reproductive and educational experiences.
+Dr. Yeatman’s research focuses on the causes and consequences of unintended fertility and HIV in sub-Saharan Africa and the United States.
+In current projects, she seeks to understand the meaning of unintended pregnancy for young women’s lives in Malawi.
+This research uses data from Tsogolo la Thanzi, her 10-year longitudinal study of young adults in southern Malawi.
+She is also collaborating with researchers at the CU Population Center to examine how expanded access to contraception impacts women’s and men’s lives in the United States.

 Her research has been published in top academic journals including American Journal of Public Health, AIDS, American Sociological Review, Demography, and Population and Development Review.